awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 ## Set up an active learning workflow with your own model<a name="samurai-automated-labeling-byom"></a>

 You can create an active learning workflow with your own algorithm to run training and inferences in that workflow to auto\-label your data\.
-The notebook bring\_your\_own\_model\_for\_sagemaker\_labeling\_workflows\_with\_active\_learning\.ipynb demonstrates this using the Amazon SageMaker built\-in algorithm, [BlazingText](https://docs.aws.amazon.com/sagemaker/latest/dg/blazingtext.html)\.
+The notebook bring\_your\_own\_model\_for\_sagemaker\_labeling\_workflows\_with\_active\_learning\.ipynb demonstrates this using the SageMaker built\-in algorithm, [BlazingText](https://docs.aws.amazon.com/sagemaker/latest/dg/blazingtext.html)\.
 This notebook provides an AWS CloudFormation stack that you can use to execute this workflow using AWS Step Functions\.
 You can find the notebook and supporting files in this [GitHub repository](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/ground_truth_labeling_jobs/bring_your_own_model_for_sagemaker_labeling_workflows_with_active_learning)\.

-You can also find this notebook in the Amazon SageMaker Examples repo\.
+You can also find this notebook in the SageMaker Examples repo\.
 See [Use Example Notebooks](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html) to learn how to find an Amazon SageMaker example notebook\.